If you walked by Jack Poole Plaza in downtown Vancouver on November 2, 2022, you may have been surprised to see a massive banana peel on display.

 We thought it was time to bring back the Big Banana because, well, it’s been an unusual few years, and we could all use a bunch of humour.

-This time we’re collaborating with the BC Injury Research and Prevention Unit, Parachute, and the BC Centre for Disease Control to kick off the first day of the first injury prevention conference held in Canada in almost ten years.
-Over 150 attendees from all across the country are gathering this week to talk about how we can prevent serious injuries from happening in the first place.
+This time we collaborated with the BC Injury Research and Prevention Unit, Parachute, and the BC Centre for Disease Control to kick off the first day of the first injury prevention conference held in Canada in almost ten years.
+Over 150 attendees from all across the country gathered to talk about how we can prevent serious injuries from happening in the first place.

 Preventable has consistently challenged the idea that serious injuries are a “fact of life” or that they only happen to “other people”.
 Because we know that these attitudes are the common thread behind serious injuries, whether they’re caused by motor vehicle crashes, falls from ladders, drowning, mixing medications, or anything else.